CPAN-API/metacpan-developer/FAQs.md

    - Make sure you have the right perl... run source /home/vagrant/.metacpanrc

 16. Where are the log files?
    - /opt/elasticsearch/logs
    - /var/www/[site]/logs
    - /home/metacpan/[site]/var/log/

+17. I get "err: Could not request certificate: Connection refused - connect(2)" when provisioning.
+   - Add 8.8.8.8 to your /etc/resolv.conf as the first nameserver
+   - So, your /etc/resolv.conf should look something like:

+    ```bash
+    domain home
+    search home
+    nameserver 8.8.8.8
+    nameserver 10.0.2.3
+    ```

 ----